Campus Safety

 Evidence Collection

 A forensic kit is typically used within 5 days to collect evidence from the victim’s body (the earlier, the better).
-This evidence can be used in prosecuting the offender.
+This evidence can be used to prosecute the offender.
 The victim may have the forensic kit done anonymously, and the evidence can be held for 90 days.
 There is no cost associated with forensic evidence collection and initial treatment.

 How to File a Complaint